 US Rescues Downed Airman From Iran as Middle East Conflict Escalates

-US President Donald Trump announced on Easter Sunday that American forces had successfully rescued a US airman whose F-15E fighter jet was shot down over Iran, in what he described as a "daring" rescue mission that saw the pilot evade capture in hostile territory for two days.
+US President Donald Trump announced on Easter Sunday that American forces had successfully rescued a US airman whose F-15E fighter jet was shot down over Iran, in what he described as a "daring" rescue mission that saw the pilot evade capture in hostile territory for two days — as the Middle East conflict enters its sixth week and global energy markets reel from the consequences.

 The rescue operation concluded a high-stakes search that had gripped the international community since the aircraft was downed earlier in the week.
-A second US aircraft was also reported to have crashed near the Strait of Hormuz.
 The successful recovery of the airman was hailed as a critical operational victory for US forces, who had been in a race against Iranian forces to locate the pilot.
+A second US aircraft was also reported to have crashed near the Strait of Hormuz during the conflict.

 Background